adrianpt91/mockup-test/README.md

 # mockup-test
+This is a repository for academic purposes only
-Mockup test using bootstrap 5
+Mockup using bootstrap 5

+# Start mockup-test locally
+Just clone the repo and open file index.html in the browser